Ariana Grande Doppelganger, Jami Alix, Flaunts Trim Body From All Angles

 With over 1,700 posts, fashion blogger Jami Alix, with just shy of 90,000 followers, has attracted a lot of attention thanks to her uncanny resemblance to singing sensation Ariana Grande.

-As The Inquisitr reported a few months ago, many of Grande’s fans had started to “lose it” as they flooded the fashion bloggers snapshots with comments pointing out how much she looked like Ariana.
+As The Inquisitr reported a few months ago, many of Grande’s fans had started to “lose it” as they flooded the fashion blogger’s snapshots with comments pointing out how much she looked like Ariana.

 On Friday, Jami took to her Instagram account to flaunt her Ariana Grande-like body from all angles.

-The Instagram post featured Alix slaying in a forest green two-piece ensemble with a strapless top that covered nothing more than her busty bosom and a matching frayed green skirt.
+The Instagram post featured Alix slaying in a forest green two-piece ensemble with a matching frayed green skirt and a strapless top that covered nothing more than her busty bosom.
 The post was a collaboration of several different snaps of Jami rocking her “nasty girl” outfit in several different poses.

 Crouching in some of the snapshots and standing in others, Alix put her tiny voluptuous frame on full display.